Colorado Jaywalking Laws: What Are They?

 Crossing the busy streets of Colorado can be dangerous, even if you are crossing at a designated crosswalk.
 The Center for Disease Control (CDC) has reported that in the United States, there are nearly 6,000 pedestrians killed in traffic accidents each year.
-While drivers have a responsibility to be alert and aware of pedestrians to prevent a devastating accident, pedestrians must obey Colorado’s jaywalking laws to do their part to prevent accidents as well.
+While drivers have a responsibility to be alert and aware of pedestrians to prevent a devastating accident, pedestrians must obey Colorado’s jaywalking laws and traffic laws to do their part to prevent accidents as well.
+Understanding the importance of Colorado pedestrian laws is crucial for both safety and legal reasons.

 Mintz Law Firm has extensive experience helping clients who have been the victims of pedestrian accidents in Colorado.
 Our skilled legal team knows that when a pedestrian is aware of jaywalking laws in Colorado, it may be the difference between being hit or crossing the road safely.